meflynn/troopdata/README.md

 The second function, `get_basedata` returns a data frame containing information on the United States’ overseas military bases going back to the beginning of the Cold War.
-At it’s most basic the function will return a data frame containing country-base observations, along with the facility’s longitude and latitude (if available), and a series of binary variables indicating whether or not the facility is a full military
+At its most basic the function will return a data frame containing country-base observations, along with the facility’s longitude and latitude (if available), and a series of binary variables indicating whether or not the facility is a full military